Socio Cultural Environment impact on business

 1) Prescriptive

-It prescribes the kinds of behaviour considered acceptable in society.
+It prescribes the types of behaviour considered acceptable within society.
 The prescriptive nature of culture simplifies the decision making process of consumers by narrowing down the available product choices that match their social values and norms.

 2) Socially Shared